-Dog clothes are not just for toy breeds carried in purses.
+Ditch the stereotype of pampered pups in purses – dog clothes are a practical and stylish way to show your pooch you care!
 Clothing and accessories for dogs to wear come in all shapes and sizes from Chihuahuas to Great Danes – and for many purposes.
 If you have a St. Bernard or Alaskan Malamute, your dog won’t need a winter jacket, but how about some boots to protect their paws from road salt and other chemicals?

 If you browse through dog supplies, you’ll find many options for dog clothing and accessories.
 Most are strictly decorative, but clothing for dogs has its benefits.

-Rain jackets have become popular for dogs of many sizes and can protect them in the cold, rain, and snow.
-They offer advantages for you too because your dog won’t get as wet while walking in the rain meaning less time you spend drying them off.
+Rain jackets have become popular for dogs of many sizes and can protect them in the cold and rain.
+They offer advantages for you too because your dog won’t get as wet while walking in the rain, meaning less time you spend drying them off.

 Boots are especially important in cold climates, both to protect your dog’s paws from salt and chemicals, but also to protect their paws from snow and ice building up between their pads.
 They also provide more traction.
 Boots can also be used on hot summer days when the asphalt is hot and could burn their paws.